richeney/pal/README.md

 1. Guest Users, i.e. Azure Active Directory Business to Business (AAD B2B) access
 1. Service Principals (including Managed Identities)
-1. Directory Accounts, i.e. "guest" accounts created in the customer tenancy
+1. Directory Accounts, i.e. standard user principals created in the customer tenancy and provided to the partner
 1. Azure Lighthouse authorizations

 These various routes differ slightly, so refer to the [access methods](#access-methods) section below for more detail.